gracehuanggg/Midterm-Casino-Lab/README.md

 ## 1. Project Overview

-The **Python Casino Web App** is a Flask-based browser application where users can create an account, log in, deposit funds, and play a functioning **Blackjack** game.
+The **Python Casino Web App** is a Flask-based browser application where users can create an account, log in, deposit funds, and play a functioning **Blackjack** and **Slot Machine** game.
 The goal of this sprint is to complete the **Minimum Viable Product (MVP)** that integrates authentication, data storage, UI, and basic game mechanics.

 The system:
 - Stores user accounts and balances in a **JSON database**